Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Set the goal

-Start off with setting clear and achievable goals before getting down to the mapping.
+Start with setting clear and achievable goals before getting down to the mapping part.
 Here are some examples of the goals you might want to target for your e-commerce project:

-• increasing conversion and overall sales of the online store;
+• increasing conversion and overall sales of an online store;

 • discovering pain points and problems in a given scope of the journey;